scooper4711/hm3-automation/README.md

 If an actor fails a shock roll, it will automatically be marked as 'defeated' and a Skull icon will appear over its token.
+The actor is also marked as prone.

 If there is active combat, then the actor will be highlighted in red in the combat tracker and should appear as dead there.

-The actor also gets an Active Effect of 'Dead' added to its effects.
-This Active Effect remains until removed.
+The actor also gets two Active Effects: 'Dead' and 'Prone' added to its effects.
+These Active Effect remain until removed.

 ## Stumble Failure Automation